 Fighting Aids and giving new hope

-There are more than 1.3 million people living with HIV in Zimbabwe, most of them with only inadequate access to healthcare.
+More than 1.3 million people are living with HIV in Zimbabwe, most of them with only inadequate access to healthcare.
 At Newlands Clinic in the Zimbabwean capital of Harare, the Ruedi Lüthy Foundation provides care for over 7000 patients from the poorest backgrounds.

 1/6: Sister Moreni talks with a young patient.
 Our goal is to support our patients, and to enable them to live their lives as independently as possible.

 2/6: Blood tests are a key element of HIV treatment for monitoring the effectiveness of the therapy.
 Newlands Clinic has a well-equipped lab, which also carries out tests for other clinics.

 3/6: After their check-up with their nurse, the patients can collect their medication directly from the Newlands Clinic pharmacy.

 4/6: Patients who need nutritional support also receive basic foodstuffs directly at the clinic.
 Owing to the current food crisis, hundreds of families are receiving support.

 5/6: Newlands Clinic offers adolescents a place where they can meet and share their experiences.
 Group sessions and workshops also cover issues such as therapy adherence, depression and sexuality.